AtikaJaffar/Google-Data-Analysics-Project/Observation and Recommendations.md

 By considering these observations, we can develop targeted strategies and recommendations to improve the bike-sharing service for both Member and Casual users, leading to increased ridership and enhanced user experiences.

-# Targeted strategies and recommendations:
+# Targeted strategies and Recommendations:

 1. Targeted Marketing Campaigns: